alexDS12/traffic-light-dqnagent/README.md

 epochs            = int - How many epochs agent will train and fitting weights.
 ```

-Then you can enter the following command inside root folder:
+Then you can enter the following command:

 ```
-python main.py
+python main.py --mode training
 ```

 If everything goes as planned, code will run and ask whether you want to (1) train a new agent or (2) test an agent.

 Every piece of code has it's own docstring, therefore it might be helpful.
-However, if any questions, please open an issue and I'll gladly help you.
+However, if any questions, please open an issue and I'll try to help you.

 When total episodes are reached, total rewards, mean waiting time and mean waiting length will be generated in the path shown in console.